-ROY FLUKINGER is the present Senior Research Curator of Photography and former Department Head and Senior Curator of Photography and Film of the Harry Ransom Humanities Research Center at The University of Texas at Austin, where he has served as a curator since 1977.
+OY FLUKINGER is the former Senior Research Curator of Photography and former Department Head and Senior Curator of Photography and Film of the Harry Ransom Humanities Research Center at The University of Texas at Austin, where he served as a curator since 1977.
 He holds degrees from Tulane University and from The University of Texas Austin, and has taught as an Adjunct Lecturer or Assistant Professor at UT and other institutions of higher learning.
 The subjects of the courses he has taught have ranged from the management of photography and film archives, through the history of photography, to great ideas of the twentieth century.
 He has published and lectured extensively in the fields of regional, cultural and contemporary photography and the history of art and photography, and has produced or participated in nearly eighty exhibitions.

 “I do not wish to take part in making harmless pictures.” — Bart Parker

 At no other time in its history has photography stood on such sandy ground.

 The whirlwind that has overwhelmed the art’s technologies – electronic imaging, HDR, workflow software, digital video, social networking, and so on down the road – provides continuous variations for machine, mind and eye.
 The daily production and sharing of camera imagery is no longer set at a mere pace but now expands at an uncertain but ceaseless velocity.
 And photography’s impact upon art – indeed, upon all forms of the arts – is transformative and fascinating as the media gets mixed, formats are redefined, disciplines are knocked about like videogame adversaries, and the conceptual and the concrete continue their infinite regression into a new century.

 All that, plus the not-too-insignificant fact that seemingly everyone has a phone that can take and distribute pictures.